hunnble/QandAs/README.md

 # QandAs
-A site for asking questions and answering
+A site for asking questions and answering.